AngeloAlgarne/thesis-datasci04-ay2022-appendices/README.md

 # thesis-datasci04-ay2022-appendices
-This repository contains other appendices, specifically the csv files, in our research paper.
+This repository contains other appendices in our research paper, specifically, the csv files and system source code.

 ## Prediction of Gender and Handedness from Offline Handwriting using Convolutional Neural Network with Canny Edge Detection <br>
 University of Santo Tomas<br>